So you’ve decided that you want to get your money-sorted this year? Yay!! Go you!! But do you have what it takes to ACTUALLY follow through on this?

 Living too frugally can be a little like dieting too much.
 Eventually you’re going to want to b-i-n-g-e.
 Use up to 10% of your income very month for doing the things in life that you really want to do.
 Be it getting your nails done, or having a girly weekend away, it will help you to keep the balance between saving really hard and spending really hard!

 There is a school of thought that says you are the average of the 5 people people you spend the most time with.
-This is great if the people you hang out with are leading lives that you aspire to have, but not so good if you’re the one dragging everyone else up.
+This includes your money!!
+It’s great if the people you hang out with are leading lives that you aspire to have, but not so good if you’re the one dragging everyone else up.

 Surround yourself with people that will help you reach your goals.
 If you think you don’t have anyone, then come and join my Private Facebook Group of amazing women (and a few men!) all trying to save money, make money and invest money.
 We’re supportive and celebrate every little win – I look forward to welcoming you!